 Patient Care–Patients First

 For nearly 20 years, we have been caring for patients with all forms of pulmonary hypertension, including idiopathic pulmonary arterial hypertension (IPAH), chronic thromboembolic pulmonary hypertension, portopulmonary hypertension and pulmonary hypertension associated with connective tissue diseases.

 Our physicians and nurses have special expertise and interest in pulmonary hypertension, and are dedicated to the evaluation and care of patients with pulmonary hypertension.
 Teams are comprised of pulmonary, cardiologists, critical care physicians, advanced practice nurses, registered nurses and research coordinators.
-We also collaborate closely with the departments of cardiovascular medicine, cardio-thoracic imaging, cardiothoracic surgery, and lung transplantation as well as specialists in hepatology, liver transplantation, sleep medicine, hereditary hemorrhagic telangiectasia (HHT) and rheumatology.
+We also collaborate closely with the departments of cardiovascular medicine, cardio-thoracic imaging, cardiothoracic surgery, congenital pulmonary hypertension clinic and lung transplantation as well as specialists in hepatology, liver transplantation, sleep medicine, hereditary hemorrhagic telangiectasia (HHT) and rheumatology.
 As a result, our patients receive the most comprehensive, timely care as well as benefit from cutting-edge research and the best treatment options available for pulmonary hypertension.

 As part of our commitment to excellence in patient care, research and education, we bring together local, national and international experts during our Pulmonary Hypertension Symposium.
 This event provides patients and medical professionals with a unique opportunity to learn about the most recent advancements in the diagnosis and treatment of pulmonary hypertension.

 Pulmonary hypertension (PH) is a group of diseases characterized by high pulmonary artery pressures and pulmonary vascular resistance.
 Pulmonary hypertension can be idiopathic or secondary to an identifiable underlying pulmonary, cardiac or systemic disease.

 Idiopathic pulmonary arterial hypertension (IPAH), previously known as primary pulmonary hypertension, is a progressive disease that affects predominantly young individuals, is more common in females, and traditionally had an average survival rate of two to three years from the time of diagnosis.
 Thanks to the availability of targeted or advanced therapies for pulmonary hypertension, this survival rate has improved in recent years.